sologenic/sologenic-nft-sdk/README.md

 _Params_

-This method takes an Object with all the data of the NFT.
-These are the properties.
+This method takes two parameters an Object with all the data of the NFT and an Object with options.

+#### NFT DATA

 | Property     | Type           | Required |
 | :----------- | :------------- | :------: |